pattobrien/sidecar/website/sidecar/docs/intro.md

 # Introduction

-Sidecar is a platform for creating static analysis tools for Dart.
+Sidecar is a framework for creating static analysis tools for Dart.

 It allows developers to create lint or quick assists that represent their app.

 ## Getting Started

-Get started by **creating a new site**.
+### Usage Guides

+Intended for end users of Sidecar-based rule packages.
+Contains information about...

+### Developer Guide

+Intended for individuals who wish to extend Sidecar and create their own rules.